ajlinhard/byte-size-docs/Databricks/Delta-Lake/Input-Output/Databricks-File-Loading-CTAS.md

-# Dataricks File Loading Overview
+# Dataricks File Loading CTAS
 When loading data into Databricks there are 3 high level methods: Batch, Incremental Batch, and Streaming.
 Additionally, there are multiple syntaxes for accomplishing each depending on the use case.

 ## Batch or Incremental Batch